f5devcentral/f5-automation-config-converter/FAQ.md

   - ACC will be delivered via container-based packaging
   - ACC maps /Common to /Common/Shared
   - TCL iApps are not supported

+**Note:** For additional information on ACC partition mapping, see the *When does AS3 write to the Common partition for LTM configurations?* section of the  [AS3 FAQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/faq.html).